Free Website Content - Blog and RSS Feed Etiquette

 Citizen journalists and writers have become common place

 on the web.
-Perhaps you are considering blogging, but are
+Perhaps you are considering blogging, but

-There is no Emily Post in blogging that offers
+There is no Emily Post in blogging that

-unacceptable actions that bloggers should take.
-In order
+acceptable and unacceptable actions that bloggers should

 If you copy another blog's post should